 Many travelers think travel insurance will pay them back if their trip doesn’t go as planned.
 However, travel insurance doesn’t cover loss of enjoyment.
 As long as you can make it to your destination on time and your hotel is safe, you likely will not be refunded to cancel your trip.

 Squaremouth created the Hurricane Maria and Travel Insurance Information Center with up-to-date information for travelers whose trips are affected by the storm, including answers to FAQs and statements from travel insurance providers.
-The information center will be updated as events unfold.
+The information center will be regularly updated by Squaremouth’s travel insurance experts as events unfold.